-The COCs for this Site soils are lead, arsenic, and chlordane.
+The COCs for this Site soils are lead and arsenic.
 A summary of the COCs, maximum concentration in each area of concern, and cleanup goals are presented on Table 1.
 The soil cleanup goals are based on residential site screening levels and/or published background concentrations as described below:

-- Arsenic: 12 mg/kg based on DTSC's upper bound estimate (95th percentile) for background concentrations in Southern California (DTSC undated). - Chlordane: 0.44 mg/kg based on DTSC-modified Screening Level (DTSC-SL) for residential land use published in DTSC's Office of Human and Ecological Risk (HERO) Note 3 (DTSC 2016). - Lead: 12 mg/kg based on DTSC-SL for residential land use published in DTSC's HERO Note 3 (DTSC 2016).
+- Arsenic: 12 mg/kg based on DTSC's upper bound estimate (95th percentile) for background concentrations in Southern California (DTSC undated). - Lead: 80 mg/kg based on DTSC-SL for residential land use published in DTSC's HERO Note 3 (DTSC, 2016).